brettz9/webappfind/README.md

 ## API: reading file contents

-The 'webapp-view' message (see the example below) will be sent to the web app when a desktop file has been opened in the "view", "binaryview", or "edit" mode.
+The 'webapp-view' message (see the example below) will be sent to the web app when a desktop file has been opened in the "view", "binaryview", "edit", or "binaryedit" mode.
 This message delivers the file contents (whether in binary form or not) to the web app.

 ```javascript
 var pathID; // We might use an array to track multiple path IDs within the same app (once WebAppFind may be modified to support this capability!)